LIV-NGS/SkO_MCPyV/README.md

 **Info**

-1. Repository includes Data analysis and figure generation code for this paper.
+1. Repository includes figure generation code for this paper.
+2. Data analysis code will be added later.
-2. Processed filtered counts for the samples are not uploaded during making of this repository.
+3. Processed filtered counts for the samples are not uploaded during making of this repository.
-3. Additional commands for generating objects, if missing, will be added later.
+4. Additional commands for generating objects, if missing, will be added later.